nruhm/diarscription/docs/reference/audio/sample-d/gold-reference.md

 15
 00:00:43,636 --> 00:00:48,364
-[SPEAKER_03]: calendar and so Xenia Optical like did a snake
+[SPEAKER_03]: calendar and so Zenni Optical like did a snake

 16
 00:00:48,344 --> 00:00:52,937